Danish Americans: History

+Danish immigration to the Americas began with Denmark's colonization with the arrival of the Danish West India Company to the Virgin Islands in the 1660s.
+A small number of Danes continued to migrate to the North American continent, where the Dutch colony of New Netherlands and the religious haven of Pennsylvania also housed early Danes.
+The onset of Danish mass migration to the United States began in the middle of the 19th century.

 The first Dane known to have arrived in North America was The Reverend Rasmus Jensen, a priest of the Church of Denmark (Evangelical-Lutheran).
 He was the chaplain aboard an expedition to the New World commissioned by King Christian IV of Denmark in 1619.
 The expedition was made up of two small Danish ships Enhiørningen and Lamprenen, with 64 sailors who were Danes, Norwegians, Swedes, and Germans.

 Captained by the navigator and explorer, Jens Munk, the ships were searching for the Northwest Passage.
 After sailing into Frobisher Bay and Ungava Bay, Munk eventually passed through Hudson Strait and reached Digges Island (at the northern tip of Quebec) on August 20.
 They then set out across the Bay towards the southwest.
 By early September, they had not yet found a passage.
 The party arrived in Hudson Bay on September 7, landed at the mouth of Churchill River, settling at what is now Churchill, Manitoba.

 The two ships were put side-by-side and prepared for winter as best as they could.
 It was a disastrous winter.
 Cold, famine, and scurvy destroyed most of the men.
 Jensen had died on February 20, 1620.
 Only Munk and two sailors survived to return, leaving no settlement in the New World.
 The frigate Enhiørningen had been broken down by ice during the winter.
 However, the smaller Lamprenen could be salvaged.
 The return trip lasted two months.
 The surviving crew members aboard the Lamprenen reached Bergen, Norway on September 20, 1620.

 The earliest documented Danish immigrants to the new world, Jan Jansen and his wife Engeltje, along with their children, arrived in the Dutch colony of New Amsterdam in 1636.